Plondone/qPCR/README.md

 *Make sure all files are .xlsx files because read_excel has problems with importing .xls files.*

 Import all the raw data as an excel file without any selections.
 We are only interested in the results, that is the third sheet.
 In the basic template on the Viia7, genes are **Targets** and samples **Samples**.
 You can find them under the Sample Name and Target Name column.
-Here is an example of how it should look:

 Well | Well Position |...| Sample Name | Target Name |...| CT | CT Treshold |...| Tm1 | Tm2 | Tm3